This post may contain affiliate links. Please read my disclosure policy.

 - Spread the pumpkin butter, brown sugar, chopped pecans and cinnamon evenly over the surface of the dough.
-Working carefully from the long edge, roll the dough to the bottom edge.
-The roll should be about 18 inches in length.
-Using dental floss or a serrated knife, cut the roll into 1½ inch slices.
+Working carefully from the long edge, roll the dough to the other edge.
+Using dental floss or a serrated knife, cut the roll into 1 1/2 inch slices.

 - Place the cut rolls in greased pan.
 Cover them with a damp towel and allow to rise for another 30 minutes, or when doubled in size.